MicrosoftDocs/azure-devops-docs/docs/boards/sprints/assign-work-sprint.md

 ::: moniker range="vsts"

 0. From your web browser, open your product backlog.
-(1) Check that you have selected the right project, (2) choose **Work>Backlogs**, and then (3) select the correct team from the team selector menu.
+(1) Check that you have selected the right project, (2) choose **Boards>Backlogs**, and then (3) select the correct team from the team selector menu.

 	![Open Work, Backlogs, for a team](_img/assign-items-sprint/open-work-backlogs-agile.png)